akamai/terraform-provider-akamai/website/docs/g/get_started_gtm_domain.html.markdown

 Next, we set the required (domain name) and optional (nickname) arguments.

-Once you’re done, your property should look like this:
+Once you’re done, your datacenter configuration should look like this:

 ```hcl
 resource "akamai_gtm_datacenter" "example_dc" {